Henrygb/Shiny-car-clustering/README.md

 Click **[here for ui.R](https://github.com/Henrygb/Shiny-car-clustering/blob/master/car_cluster/ui.R)** and **[here for server.R](https://github.com/Henrygb/Shiny-car-clustering/blob/master/car_cluster/server.R)** code.

-**Becaue the shinyapps.io have become sporadically unavailable after the peer-assessment time started, I have since added screengrab images below showing what the application shows whan the website is working, with different positions of the slider and different checkboxes checked.**
+**Because the shinyapps.io site has become sporadically unavailable after the peer-assessment time started, I have since added screengrab images below showing what the application shows whan the website is working, with different positions of the slider and different checkboxes checked.**